Our Fiscally Sponsored Organizations

 Truth, Racial Healing & Transformation (TRHT) is a comprehensive, national and community-based process to plan for and bring about transformational and sustainable change, and to address the historic and contemporary effects of racism.

 The Massachusetts Coalition of Domestic Workers (MCDW) works to bring racial and social justice and dignity to all domestic workers in our state.
 Founded in 2010 by a Steering Committee comprised of the Brazilian Women’s Group (BWG), the Dominican Development Center (DDC), and Matahari Women’s Workers Center, the MCDW was the driving force in passing the MA Domestic Workers’ Bill of Rights (BoR) in April 2014.
 The Domestic Workers BoR’ passage has been the Coalition’s proudest accomplishment thus far.

-Providence’s Children and Youth Cabinet (CYC) is the backbone entity for the city’s collective impact work, convening multiple systems, stakeholders and partners to identify shared priorities for child wellbeing and implement quality programs to improve outcomes for children and youth.
-The CYC has several key initiatives including Building Trauma Sensitive Schools, Evidence2Success (a partnership with the Annie E. Casey Foundation), piloting school based Attendance Teams, coordinating a school-based mental health collaborative, and our Health Equity Zone.
+Children and Youth Cabinet of Rhode Island (formerly Providence’s Children and Youth Cabinet) is the backbone entity for the city’s collective impact work, convening multiple systems, stakeholders and partners to identify shared priorities for child wellbeing and implement quality programs to improve outcomes for children and youth.
+CYC has several key initiatives including Building Trauma Sensitive Schools, Evidence2Success (a partnership with the Annie E.

 The purpose of the Network for Public Health Law is to increase the use and the effectiveness of public health laws in protecting, promoting and improving public health.
 The Network connects public health practitioners; local, tribal, state and federal officials; lawyers; policy-makers, public health advocates; and others.